Khloe Kardashian's Figure Is on Fire In New Photos With True Thompson

 Kim commented, "The best!!!"

-In the photos, the reality star is lounging on the white sands as True plays next to her.
+In the photos, the reality star is lounging on the white sands in White Fox Swim as True plays next to her.
 And as adorable as True is, all eyes are on Khloe's fit figure.
 Makeup artist Ash K. Holm commented, "ALSO body goals ok."

 Likewise, Paris Hiltonposted a few heart-eye emojis, because, let's face it, Khloe looks great.